IG Group: Challenges and diversification (2011–2020)

 In 2011, IG Group reported a net loss of £25.5 million, largely due to regulatory changes in Japan that restricted leverage to 10 times, significantly lower than the 100 times or more the company previously offered.
 The company also shut down its sports betting service, extrabet, due to declining revenues, incurring £5.3 million in closure costs.

 In September 2014, IG Group launched an online stockbroking platform, offering access to 4,500 stocks.
 In September 2016, it acquired the financial news and research portal DailyFX from FXCM for $40 million.
 However, the same year, IG Group's shares fell 38% following the Financial Conduct Authority's (FCA) announcement of new industry regulations, wiping £1 billion off the company's market value.
 In response, IG withdrew its binary options product in early 2017.

 In 2017, IG partnered with BlackRock to launch the IG Smart Portfolio, marking the company's entry into wealth management.
-In 2019, IG launched a new U.S. subsidiary, IG US, which offers foreign exchange trading (in June 2024, IG US rebranded to tastyfx).
+In 2019, IG launched a new US subsidiary, IG US, which offers foreign exchange trading (in June 2024, IG US rebranded to tastyfx).

+In mid-2018, the European Securities and Markets Authority (ESMA) implemented new rules banning binary options for retail clients and placing leverage limits and other restrictions on CFDs.
+These measures, which took effect in the second half of 2018, were cited as a major factor in subsequent declines in IG Group's revenue and profit in Europe.

 In 2020, IG Group launched its environmental, social, and governance (ESG) strategy, "Brighter Future."
 As part of this initiative, the company established a £2 million fund to support education and development programs for young people, particularly in response to the impact of the COVID-19 pandemic.